A Short History of the Founding of Phoenix Lodge No. 8

 After the war, some measure of commonality of work was needed in the lodges, and interest in establishing a new Grand Lodge of North Carolina was renewed.
 Doing so would require that all provincial grand lodges be dissolved and the Ancient York lodges in North Carolina be identified and consolidated for recognition and visitation purposes until such a grand lodge could be established.

 The delegates from the town of New Bern were asked to draft a subsequent letter and the next meeting was held in December of that year in the town of Tarboro.
 The Grand Lodge of Ancient York Masons of North Carolina was subsequently founded on December 9th, 1787.
-This date is still held as the date of origin for the modern Grand Lodge of Ancient Free and Accepted Masons of North Carolina.
+This date is considered the date of origin for the modern Grand Lodge of Ancient Free and Accepted Masons of North Carolina.

-The leaders of Union Lodge No. __ also presented a request by the Brethren to expunge the name Union Lodge and replace it with Phoenix Lodge, which is the name our lodge now bears.
-The membership of Union Lodge No. __ at this time totaled about 60 members, and an overwhelming majority had voted to request these changes.
-The Grand Lodge of Ancient York Masons of North Carolina granted the change on 17 November 1788.
+The leaders of Union Lodge next presented a request by its members to expunge the name "Union Lodge" and replace it with "Phoenix Lodge," which is the name our lodge still bears.
+The membership of Union Lodge at this time totaled about 60 members, and an overwhelming majority had voted to request these changes.
+The Grand Lodge of Ancient York Masons of North Carolina granted this request on 17 November 1788.
 Thus, the date that Phoenix Lodge was formally established was 17 November 1788.

 On 25 June 1791, the Grand Lodge of Ancient York Masons of North Carolina renumbered all Lodges under its jurisdiction and ordered that new charters be issued.
 Phoenix Lodge received its first charter from that grand body in 1793.
 Phoenix Lodge was granted a new charter in 1796 from the Grand Lodge of Free and Accepted Masons of North Carolina, likely because the Grand Lodge dropped the "Ancient York Masons" and became "Free and Accepted Masons".